What Is Digital Citizenship & How Do You Teach It?

 Fortunately, almost all of the requirements to be a good digital citizen can be taught in the classroom.

-If you want to teach digital citizenship, you can focus seven key concepts to help students understand this broad concept:
+If you want to teach digital citizenship, you'll want to focus on seven key concepts:

 These seven steps may sound complex, but they’re surprisingly simple once you start planning them out.

 When you want to teach students how to be good digital citizens, the best starting point is teaching empathy.

 This is because empathy is crucial to understanding how people talk and behave online.